All Episodes

 I wear jockey shorts.

-I was taken up in my jockey shorts.
+I was taking up my jockey shorts.

 The shorts they provided me were boxer shorts, but I came back in my jockey shorts.